mlbhanumurthy/Autonomous-Predictive-Maintenance-/README.md

 # Autonomous-Predictive-Maintenance
 ---
 ## 📌 Overview
-The project presents an autonomous intelligence–driven system tailored for the automotive sector.
-It concentrates on predicting vehicle issues, improving customer interaction, and elevating manufacturing quality.
-The solution creates an interconnected environment where intelligent agents continually analyse data, make decisions, and perform actions throughout the vehicle service lifecycle.
+Autonomous AI-driven system for the automotive sector Predicts vehicle issues and improves service quality Enhances customer interaction and manufacturing quality Intelligent agents analyze data and act across the vehicle lifecycle Beginner-friendly, well-organized, and easy to run or modify
 ---
 ## 🚀 Features
 - Simple and easy-to-understand structure